alexhokl/notes/editor/vim.md

 - `:copen` to open a quickfix list
 - `:cc2` to select the second option in a quickfix list
 - `:ccl` to close the quickfix list
+- `:chistory` to show the history of quickfix list in the current session
+- `:colder` to go to the previous quickfix list
+- `:cnewer` to go to the next quickfix list
+- `:cfile filename` to load a quickfix list from a file

 ### Location list